CxRes/events-query-test/sections/stream.md

 {: sourcecode-name="stream-delete-event.http" #stream-delete-event title="Delete Notification"}

 {: #stream-response-timeout}
 Otherwise, a server MUST end the response when the connection duration has exceeded the period set in the =duration= property of the =Events= header field.
-A server MAY terminate the response earlier.